luongth-2520/movie_app/README.md

-# movie_app
+# The MovieDB App

-A new Flutter project.
+A practice Flutter project.

 ## Getting Started